orbitartprint/bballorbit/src/blog/content/small-sided-games-vs-traditional-drills.md

 >Skills don’t fail in games — decisions do.

 This is why players often look worse in games than in practice.
-We trained the movement, but not the problem the movement was meant to solve.
+We trained the movement, but not the **problem the movement was meant to solve**.

 *(If you want the deeper learning theory behind this, I break it down in detail in my article on the [Constraints-Led Approach](/blog/constraints-led-approach))*